The Best (And Worst) Auto Chess Games on Android and iOS24 Oct 2019 4

 And you needn’t worry about price.
 All 'Auto-Battler' games (legitimate or otherwise) are Free-to-Play.
 These things make their money through cosmetic micro-transactions like board skins and avatars – there’s nothing we’ve found so far that lets you spend real money to have an in-game advantage, which the way it’s meant to be done.

 Those that don’t follow this model gain swift admittance into our 'Ones to Avoid' section.

 In an unusual display of vigour, Valve have been anything but lax in getting their own, 'official' Auto Chess take out the door and into the hands of players.
 Available in beta across all platforms, Valve have essentially built on the original Dota Auto Chess mod and put their own unique spin on things.
-From little changes like bench size, how the various synergies work among a few other things, Dota Underlords sports a fully functional tutorial, robust offline play against bots, as well the ability to seamless transition a game between PC and Mobile.
+From little changes like bench size and how the various synergies work, to their own take on monetisation, ranking and an offline mode, Dota Underlords sports a fully functional tutorial, robust AI play, as well the ability to seamlessly transition a game between PC and Mobile.